 Medical College Admission Test (MCAT)

 It is best to take the MCAT when you are most prepared.
 All applicants are required to take the Medical College Admission Test (MCAT).
 Submit your existing MCAT scores with your AMCAS application.
-Our committee has elected to apply the highest attempt.
+Our committee will consider your most recent attempt unless you have taken the MCAT 2+ times within 12 months, in which case the scores will be averaged.
+Applicants must have taken the MCAT within 3 years of matriculation, or after January 2021 for the Class of 2028.
 The minimum required on the new MCAT is 503.
 The average MCAT 512.
 Applicants can register for the MCAT by visiting www.aamc.org.

 Changes to MCAT information in AMCAS